The security dilemma of healthcare in the Digital journey

 Listen on the go!

 The healthcare industry is going through a disruptive phase.
 IoT and IoMT have opened new avenues for the sector which is now focusing on developing its remote patient monitoring and care capabilities.
-The global IoT healthcare market is expected to reach $188 billion by 2024, growing at CAGR of 27.6%.
+The global IoT healthcare market is expected to reach $188 billion by 2024, growing at a CAGR of 27.6%.
 Combined with Artificial Intelligence, IoMT devices are making healthcare accessible and affordable to all.
 An estimate by Goldman Sachs shows that IoMT devices will save $300 billion for the healthcare sector.

 Amidst the growing ageing population and healthcare costs, IoMT is proving to be a boon.
 However, with the increasing connected devices, there is also a parallel rise in the number of data breaches and cybercrimes.
 Within the last year, 82% of healthcare organizations’ IoT devices were targeted for cyber attacks.
 More than 41.11 million records were exposed, stolen, or disclosed without permission.
 It is expected that the healthcare sector will have to pay a cost of $4 billion for the data breaches.